 Issues came up having the deep channel cavity exposed in the 915 (see picture, right), which they learned to fill/close up with the 917...
 The issues with that Active Recoil Channel was the would get snagged or caught on the ground in a golfers back-swing, which was probably the only negative review those drivers had.
 Titleist listened, fixed the problem, and is no longer an issue.

-There has been little hearsay about the price of the new Titleist TS2 and TS3 drivers, we are guessing that Titleist will push the limit at $549 retail (MSRP $649).
-Don't forget about the matching fairway woods, possible at $349 retail (MSRP $399).
+There has been little hearsay about the price of the new Titleist TS2 and TS3 drivers, we are guessing that Titleist will push the limit at $549 retail (Nope!
+Got that wrong too, its $499!).
+Don't forget about the matching fairway woods, possible at $349 retail (Wrong again, its $299!).
 We really don't mind the price BECAUSE of the shaft options they give you.
 The shafts found in Titleist drivers, since the 913, have all been REAL AFTERMARKET SHAFTS, unlike other companies that use proprietary (made for) shafts in their driver.
 Just for example, the 917 driver could be considered a $700-$800 driver (you pay $399-$499) when considering their stock shaft is $285 over the counter.
 Always remember that when a company puts their name on the shaft graphics (like TaylorMade), its a proprietary shaft.
 These shafts have a much lower quality assurance rating.
 Seeing that same driver on the rack with a dozen others of the same shaft/head, each one will play completely different from the next one, to the next one, to the next one...
 You do not know what you are buying.
 It might say stiff-flex, it doesn't mean it will play like a stiff-flex.

 So, is this a good thing?
 Or, is golf getting too expensive?
-First impression, YES, but after I think about it for 5 minutes, NO. Golfers should not be buying new equipment every year and any company that tells you their driver today that is better than the driver they released last month, is only trying to steal your money.
+First impression, YES its too expensive, but after I think about it for 5 minutes, NO. Golfers should not be buying new equipment every year and any company that tells you their driver today is better than the driver they released last month, is only trying to steal your money.
 For a good quality product, get fit, buy once...
 There is no magic here, just good quality equipment.
 Titleist, PING, Miuzno all do well in our shop becuase they keep their equipment on a 2 year cycle.
 That means that when they design and release a new club, they stand by it!
-The clubs hold their value much longer and higher than the other OEM's.
-The Titleist TS2 and TS3 drivers will not be worth $50 after you had spent $500+, two months later...
+The clubs hold their value much longer and higher, when compared to other OEM's.
 Two year cycle on equipment is a sign that the company has your best interests in mind, along with your golf game..
 So, when this driver hits the stores, I'm getting mine!

 Don't let me do all the talking, comment below!